 Inadequate Maintenance Liability

 Property owners cannot neglect their land to the point that it poses a danger for invited guests.
 Georgia law requires that landowners keep their property safe and free from dangerous hazards.
-Atlanta premises liability lawyer Terrence R. Bethune can help you if you were injured by a maintenance hazard in a store, restaurant, or other public place.
+Atlanta inadequate maintenance liability lawyer Terrence R. Bethune can help you if you were injured by a maintenance hazard in a store, restaurant, or another public place.
 You may be entitled to compensation if your injury was caused by a negligent property owner.

 EVEN NONFATAL INJURIES CAN COST YOU

 Everyone understands how a fatal or serious injury can affect a person’s life.
 However, even non-serious injuries can be completely disruptive.
 Physical injuries can affect mobility.
 Lost wages and medical bills can strain the family budget.
 According to the Kaiser Family Foundation, the daily hospital expenses for just one patient’s care have increased by almost $400 over the last 11 years.

 CUSTOMERS INJURED BY INADEQUATE MAINTENANCE MAY FILE A LAWSUIT

 Owners of land to which customers are invited have the highest duty of any property owner.
 They must keep their premises safe from hazardous or dangerous conditions.
 An invited guest who is injured by a dangerous condition has the right to file a premises liability lawsuit in Georgia court.
 The success of this claim will depend on proving four necessary elements: